cranci1/AnimeGen/README.md

 ## Download

 You can download the IPA file for installation via TrollStore, AltStore, or Sideloadly.
 Alternatively, you can install the app via TestFlight.
-Please note that the nightly-IPA may be unstable.
-The stable-IPA is recommended for most users.
+Please note that the nightly-IPA may be unstable. *The Testflight beta build is recommended*.

 - [Testflight beta](https://testflight.apple.com/join/Qx5saHll)
 - [Download stable-IPA](https://github.com/cranci1/AnimeGen/releases/download/v1.7/AnimeGen.ipa)